alphagov/paas-team-manual/source/architecture_decision_records/ADR041-bosh-access-with-mtls.html.md

 ## Implementation

-We will implement Mutual TLS on the BOSH Director in order to gain access to the APIs it contains.
+We will implement Mutual TLS on the BOSH Director to gain access to the APIs it contains.
 We will achieve this by using an mTLS proxy such as [ghostunnel](https://github.com/square/ghostunnel), [mTLS-server](https://github.com/drGrove/mtls-server) or [HAProxy](https://www.loadbalancer.org/blog/client-certificate-authentication-with-haproxy/)

 The following components will be accessible through 0.0.0.0/0 provided that the client presents a valid TLS certificate.